 I have more detailed guide on Facebook video covers separately.

-When up select a photo to add a profile picture, you’ll get the option to move the focus around (assuming it’s not square) as well as zoom in and out (so long as it exceeds the minimum resolution).
+When up select a photo to add a profile picture, you’ll get the option to move the focal area around (assuming it’s not square) as well as zoom in and out (so long as it exceeds the minimum resolution).

-The profile image that appears next to your name on comments and posts is the same image and is still a circle, but it’s automatically scaled down to 40px by 40px.
+The profile image that appears next to your name on comments and posts in the timeline is the same image and is still a circle, but it’s automatically scaled down to a diameter of 40 pixels.

 The thumbnails for shared links display in a web browser at 500 pixels wide and 261 pixels tall.